slevomat/coding-standard/README.md

 Reports use of superfluous suffix "Exception" for exceptions.

+#### SlevomatCodingStandard.Classes.TraitUseDeclaration 🔧

+Prohibits multiple traits separated by commas in one `use` statement.

 #### SlevomatCodingStandard.Classes.TraitUseSpacing 🔧

 Enforces configurable number of lines before first `use`, after last `use` and between two `use` statements.